Question on Elective Tumor Removal:

 Despite veterinary propaganda to the contrary, the causes of tumors are easily determinable.
 Once causes have been identified, it’s an easy matter to eliminate them.
 The one exception that could make surgical removal a preferable option is when a tumor is interfering with the functioning of a vital organ.

-Surgical tumor removal is not a conservative approach.
-It is risky, radical and fraught with harmful consequences.
+Surgical tumor removal is risky, radical and fraught with harmful consequences.
 The natural way of dealing with tumors is gentle on the dog, has no side effects, and is almost always successful.
 These methods are not researched, since there is no money to be made, so we are left to rely on logic, reason, what we know to be true of how life works, and so-called anecdotal information.
 There are literally thousands of testimonials on record from people who either resolved tumors on their own bodies or whose animals’ tumors autolyzed on their own, using methods which involved NO supplements, no herbs, no remedies, no chemo (of course) and, in fact, no medical or veterinary intervention at all, “holistic” or otherwise.

 Unfortunately, nobody’s speaking the truth about all these unnecessary tumor surgeries.
 They are not harmless, and neither are biopsies.
 It is common for dogs to succumb to cancer or other severe illnesses within months of having ‘benign’ tumors removed.
 Vets claim there is no connection, but in truth the harm and toxicity associated with tumor removal can push an already compromised dog over the edge.